 Peanuts are high in calories and can lead to obesity in parrots.
-3-5 peanuts once or twice a week will suffice.
+3-5 peanuts 1-2 a week will suffice.

 Can Parrots Eat Brazil Nuts?

 This nut is known for its buttery texture, so it’s tasty when eaten raw.
-What’s more, Brazil nuts are safe to feed to your parrot.
-It’ll likely prefer the robust taste and silky exterior of Brazil nuts over other nuts.
+Parrots will likely prefer Brazil nuts’ robust taste and silky exterior over the alternatives.

 Brazil nuts are good for parrots.
-Of the nuts on this list, they contain the highest levels of magnesium.
+Of the nuts on this list, they contain the highest magnesium level.
 This plays an important role in: